Cladding Design Considerations

 Cladding profile styles and board arrangement

-The size, profile, orientation (horizontal, vertical and diagonal) of boards and the natural appearance or addition of colour, offers infinite design flexibility and encourages innovation.
+The size, profile and orientation (horizontal, vertical and diagonal) of boards and the natural appearance or addition of colour, offers infinite design flexibility.

-There is a wide choice of standard profiles available in softwoods, modified woods and hardwoods typically up to 150mm in width.
-Styles can vary from one manufacturer to another so always obtain samples and agree quality parameters prior to confirming your selection.
+There is a wide choice of standard profiles available in softwoods, modified woods and hardwoods.
+Dimensions and styles can vary from one manufacturer to another so always obtain samples and agree quality parameters prior to confirming your selection.